AxonIQ/reference-guide/part1/architecture-overview.md

 In some cases, event processing requires new commands to be sent to the application.
 An example of this is when an order is received.
 This could mean the customer's account should be debited with the amount of the purchase, and shipping must be told to prepare a shipment of the purchased goods.
 In many applications, logic will become more complicated than this: what if the customer didn't pay in time?
 Will you send the shipment right away, or await payment first?
 The saga is the CQRS concept responsible for managing these complex business transactions.

-The thin data layer in between the user interface and the data sources provides a clearly defined interface to the actual query implementation used.
-This data layer typically returns read-only DTO objects containing query results.
+Since Axon 3.1 the framework provides components to handle queries.
+The Query Bus receives queries and routes them to the Query Handlers.
+A query handler is registered at the query bus with both the type of query it handles as well as the type of response it providers.
+Both the query and the result type are typically simple, read-only DTO objects.
 The contents of these DTOs are typically driven by the needs of the User Interface.
 In most cases, they map directly to a specific view in the UI (also referred to as table-per-view).

-Axon does not provide any building blocks for this part of the application.
-The main reason is that this is very straightforward and doesn't differ much from the layered architecture.
+It is possible to register multiple query handlers for the same type of query and type of response.
+When dispatching queries, the client can indicate whether he wants a result from one or from all available query handlers.

 Axon Module Structure
 =====================